DoodleScheduling/frontend-challenge-chat-api/README.md

 #### Authentication Token

-By default, use this token for all requests:
+Use this token for all requests:

 ```
 super-secret-doodle-token
 ```

-You can configure a custom token by setting the `AUTH_TOKEN` in `.env` file.

 #### Example Headers